awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    * a timeout value that represents how long, in seconds, that the entire workflow should take to run.

-   The :java-api:`Run <services/simpleworkflow/model/Run>` object that
+   The :aws-java-class:`Run <services/simpleworkflow/model/Run>` object that
    :methodname:`startWorkflowExecution` returns provides a *run ID*, a value that can be used to identify this particular workflow execution in |SWF|'s history of your workflow executions.